-- The U.S. Department of Commerce estimates that exports of manufactured goods directly support approximately 6 million U.S. factory jobs—roughly half of all manufacturing employment.
+- The U.S. Department of Commerce estimates that exports of manufactured goods directly support more than 6 million U.S. manufacturing jobs—roughly half of all manufacturing employment.

 TRADE AND U.S. SERVICES

-- U.S. exports of services are also booming, reaching $750 billion in 2016 and achieving a trade surplus in services of $248 billion, according to the U.S. Department of Commerce.
+- U.S. exports of services are also booming, reaching $828 billion in 2018, according to the U.S. Department of Commerce.

 - The United States is by far the world’s largest exporter of services, and America’s globally competitive service industries—including audiovisual, banking, energy services, express delivery, information technology, insurance, and telecommunications—benefit immensely from opportunities abroad.